firatolcum/Clarusway_Data_Analytics_Course/2-Data Visualization with Python/Session_6-Bike Store Sharing Project Solution/README.md

 2. `cd <repo>`
 3. `pip install virtualenv` (if you don't already have virtualenv installed)
 4. `virtualenv venv` to create your new environment (called 'venv' here)
-5. `venv/bin/activate.bat` to enter the virtual environment
+5. `venv/bin/activate` to enter the virtual environment in Linux `venv/Scripts/activate` to enter the virtual environment in Windows
 6. `pip install -r requirements.txt` to install the requirements in the current environment

 ## License